ellipsis-drive/arcgisjs-package/README.md

 | ----- | ----------------- |
 | token | token of the user |

-#### EllipsisRasterLayer methods and fields
+#### EllipsisVectorLayer methods and fields

 1. Call `getArcgisjsLayer()` to get the arcgisjs layer that is generated
-2. Set `EllipsisRasterLayer.WMSLayer` to the imported WMSLayer class from the arcgisjs api before using this utility
+2. Set the following fields to their corresponding import from the arcgisjs library.
+    - `EllipsisVectorLayer.GraphicsLayer`,
+    - `EllipsisVectorLayer.Graphic`,
+    - `EllipsisVectorLayer.projection`,
+    - `EllipsisVectorLayer.SpatialReference`

 #### VectorLayer parameters